emmanueljimawo/Project/readme.md

 ### Prerequisites

-You need to have installed python 3.7+ running on your system.
+You need to have python 3.7+ running on your system.

 ### Installing